- What is Business Aviation?

 Information & Resources

-Training & Advance Education Subcommittee — The Training Subcommittee facilitates and monitors the activities of OEMs and training providers in relation to the recommendations set forth by the NBAA Maintenance Committee.
-The Subcommittee's current initiative is to address specific training for aircraft, engines and avionics through training guidelines and specifications for corporate and business aviation.
-The Training Advance Education subcommittee looks to find solutions to the aviation maintenance personnel needs through Project Bootstrap, a career development path and advance certification effort.
+The Training & Advance Education Subcommittee facilitates and monitors the activities of OEMs and training providers in relation to the recommendations set forth by the NBAA Maintenance Committee.
+The subcommittee's current initiative is to address specific training for aircraft, engines and avionics through training guidelines and specifications for business aviation.
+The Training Advance Education subcommittee looks to find solutions to the aviation maintenance personnel needs through NextTech for NextGen, a career development path and certification effort.

 William M. Fanning Maintenance Scholarship – NBAA annually awards two $2,500 scholarships to applicants who are pursuing careers as maintenance technicians.
 One award benefits a student who currently is enrolled in an accredited airframe & powerplant (A&P) program at an approved FAR Part 147 school.
 The second award benefits an individual who currently is not enrolled but has been accepted for enrollment in an A&P program.
 The scholarship was named in honor of now-retired NBAA Staffer William M. Fanning who was active in maintenance issues during his nearly 20-year tenure at NBAA.

-For more information on maintenance issues, visit www.nbaa.org/maint.
+For more information on maintenance issues, visit NBAA's maintenance resources at www.nbaa.org/maint.